hacobe/notes/binary_arithmetic.md

-# Binary addition
+# Binary arithmetic

-We can build circuit to perform arithmetic using logic gates.
+We can build circuits to perform arithmetic using logic gates.

 We start by building a circuit to add 2 bits $A$ and $B$.